API Reference > Part II: Authenticate using JWT > Define settings for data collections > Categories

 Endpoint

-<id>: Required.
-Enter the system generated unique identifier of the category that you want to delete.
+<categoryID>: Required.
+Enter the system-generated unique identifier of the category that you want to delete.

-To get the system generated unique identifier of a category, open the category.
-The category page's URL contains the system generated unique identifier.
+To get the system-generated unique identifier of a category from the Data Marketplace user interface, open the category.
+The category page's URL contains the system-generated unique identifier.

 Method